 The Assam Value Added Tax Act, 2003

-“A scrutiny of the scheme of VAT Act goes to show that it is a complete code.
-Section 84 of The VAT Act made only Sections 4 and 12 of The Limitation Act applicable to the proceedings under The VAT Act.
-The apparent legislative intent, which can be clearly evinced, is to exclude other provisions, including Section 5 of The Limitation Act.
-Section 29(2) stipulates that in the absence of any express provision in a special law, provisions of Sections 4 to 24 of The Limitation Act would apply.
-If the intention of the legislature was to make Section 5, or for that matter, other provisions of The Limitation Act applicable to the proceedings under The VAT Act, there was no necessity to make specific provision like Section 84 thereby making only Sections 4 and 12 of The Limitation Act applicable to such proceedings, inasmuch as these two Sections would also have become applicable by virtue of Section 29(2) of The Limitation Act.
-It is, thus, clear that the Legislature intended only Sections 4 and 12 of The Limitation Act, out of Sections 4 to 24 of the said Act, applicable under The VAT Act thereby excluding the applicability of the other provisions.
+“A scrutiny of the scheme of VAT Act goes to show, it is a complete code.
+Section 84 of VAT Act made only Sections 4 and 12 of Limitation Act applicable to the proceedings under VAT Act.
+The apparent legislative intent, which can be clearly evinced, is to exclude other provisions, including Section 5 of Limitation Act.
+Section 29(2) stipulates, in the absence of any express provision in a special law, provisions of Sections 4 to 24 of Limitation Act would apply.
+If the intention of the Legislature was to make Section 5, or for that matter, other provisions of Limitation Act applicable to the proceedings under VAT Act, there was no necessity to make specific provision like Section 84 thereby making only Sections 4 and 12 of Limitation Act applicable to such proceedings, inasmuch as these two Sections would also have become applicable by virtue of Section 29(2) of Limitation Act.
+It is, thus, clear, the Legislature intended only Sections 4 and 12 of Limitation Act, out of Sections 4 to 24 of the said Act, applicable under VAT Act thereby excluding the applicability of the other provisions.

-What, therefore, follows is that the Court cannot interpret the law in such a manner so as to read into the Act an inherent power of condoning the delay by invoking Section 5 of The Limitation Act, 1963 so as to supplement the provisions of The VAT Act which excludes the operation of Section 5 by necessary implications.”
+What, therefore, follows is, the Court cannot interpret the law in such a manner so as to read into the Act an inherent power of condoning the delay by invoking Section 5 of Limitation Act, 1963 so as to supplement the provisions of VAT Act which excludes the operation of Section 5 by necessary implications.”

 – Hon’ble Justice A.K.
 Sikri, M/s.
 Patel Brothers v.
 State of Assam, [Civil Appeal Nos.
 49-50 of 2017].